galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 title: "Installing the Galasa plug-in"
 ---

+Galasa is available for distribution as a zip file which can be downloaded from the <a href="https://ibm.github.io/mainframe-downloads/downloads.html" target="_blank">IBM Download Eclipse Tools</a> website or  accessed directly from the `https://p2.galasa.dev/` update site.

-Galasa is available for distribution as a zip file, which contains the Eclipse plugin, and necessary Maven artifacts and Docker images for local running.
+The zip file contains the Eclipse plugin, and necessary Maven artifacts and Docker images for local running.
 This distribution allows users who do not have access to Maven Central, Eclipse Marketplace and Docker Hub from their company network to use Galasa.
-Once the distribution is downloaded from the <a href="https://ibm.github.io/mainframe-downloads/downloads.html" target="_blank">IBM Downloads</a> website, the Galasa plug-in can be installed by following the relevant instructions in the *Installing the Galasa plug-in* section of this page.

-Users with access to Maven Central, Eclipse Marketplace and Docker Hub can install Galasa directly from `https://p2.galasa.dev/` by following the relevant instructions in the *Installing the Galasa plug-in* section of this page.
+Users without restricted internet access can install Galasa directly from `https://p2.galasa.dev/` update site.

 Galasa installations can vary in complexity depending on the context in which it is used.
 Invariably though, all first-time installations begin with the Eclipse IDE (you can download it from <a href="https://www.eclipse.org/downloads/packages/installer" target="_blank">the Eclipse website</a>) and the download and integration of the Galasa plug-in from a known update site.
 The Galasa plug-in is accompanied by Galasa SimBank - a demonstration application - which sits on top of a very small middleware layer called SimPlatform (you may see its name in some console messages, but you will otherwise not need to interact with SimPlatform).